jamjpan/Cargo/README.md

 ### Logger

-The logger captures statistics of the simulation.
+The logger captures statistics of the simulation and writes them to disk.

 ### Similar projects